Long Beach Dog Bite Attorney

 Anyone who suffers a dog bite injury in California has a two-year statute of limitations for hiring a Long Beach personal injury lawyer, filing a lawsuit, and pursuing damages.
 It’s also important to remember that the plaintiff must prove that his or her damages were the result of a dog bite and that he or she suffered the bite while lawfully present at the incident’s location.
 Dog owners owe a duty of care to lawful visitors on their private property, and to the general public when taking their dogs into public spaces.

 Dog owners do not owe the same duty of care to trespassers, such as criminals who break into a home and then suffer wounds from the homeowner’s dog.
 This is basically the only viable defense dog owners have in California when facing lawsuits for dog bite injuries.
 California law is also very specific concerning its strict liability for injuries caused by dogs.
-Scratches or injuries suffered from a dog knocking a victim to the ground are not held to the same strict liability statute as bites.
+Scratches, puncture wounds or other injuries suffered from a dog knocking a victim to the ground are not held to the same strict liability statute as bites.

-Compensation for Dog Bites in California
+Compensation for a Dog Bite in Long Beach, CA

 The defendant also may have to compensate you for pain and suffering, which covers physical pain as well as mental and emotional suffering.
 Dog attacks can lead to serious emotional trauma that may affect the victim for a long time.
 If the court believes that the pain and suffering will continue, the defendant could be responsible for future expenses, as well.